krv16/Lab2/README.md

-This is the Lab2 repo for Prof Laboons CS 401 class. # Lab2
+This is the Lab2 repo for Prof Laboon's CS 401 class. # Lab2